drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 To that end there are several solutions we can leverage, depending on the database technology we use and its features, plus a number of design aspects of our system.

-We need to ensure that message/event consumers are idempotent, meaning that they should process each event only once, no matter how many times they come across it in the bus.
+Message/event consumers need to handle events idempotently, meaning that the downstream processing needs to ensure that no undesired duplication of effects happens, no matter how many times they come across it in the bus. *(Many thanks to Ruben Bartelink for contributing this paragraph to the article.)*

 Finally, when we need to keep data consistent across microservices we should embrace Eventual Consistency, avoid 2PC and use Sagas instead.
 The Saga pattern heavily relies on messaging.